Ibiza Virgins' Guide to Disco Buses

 Taxis can be flagged down at any time of the day or night as long as the green light on their roof is showing.
 There's a taxi rank in San Antonio at the bottom of West End, in the layby close to The Egg roundabout, on the main road outside Eden/Es Paradis and next to the bus station, along the main road in Playa d'en Bossa and in Ibiza Town on Avenida Santa Eularia des Riu, opposite McDonalds, as well as another (sometimes quieter) one in the ferry terminal a few metres away.

-All taxis work on a meter basis but it's always a good idea to ask roughly how much it's going to be so you don't get caught short.
+All taxis work on a meter basis but it's always a good idea to ask roughly how much it's going to be so that you don't get caught short.

 Information about taxi fares.